 (New Meadows) is a past chair of Serve Idaho, the Governor’s Commission on Service and Volunteerism.
 Her voluntary public service activities have included The “Fosdick” Annual Scholarship Fundraiser, S.A.V.E.S.
 (Support All Volunteer Emergency Services), Heartland Recycling Organization, the Youth Mars Rover Program and 4-H chapter co-leader.
 She is one of two commissioners who have completed Incident Command System training to assist with volunteer services during Idaho disasters.
 McGarry operates a small business in New Meadows with her husband.

 (Idaho Falls) is a volunteer mediator for the seventh judicial district for small claims and parent/teen issues.
-He also volunteers one morning a week during the winter at a local food bank.
 Muehfeit is a retired Communications Workers of America member of local 7621 and served as local union president for 27+ years and as vice-president of the Eastern Idaho Central Labor Council.
 Muehfeit was a member of the Idaho State AFL-CIO and president of the Idaho State CWA Council.
 He served in the Army National Guard for six years.

 (Hayden) is very active in her community helping out with the local Boy Scouts, volunteering at elementary schools, and contributing to local clothing closets for the homeless.
 She is a former volunteer specialist for the Retired and Senior Volunteer Program.
 Carrie is on Professional Ski Patrol at Silver Mountain and has her Outdoor Emergency Care Certificate, which is equivalent to an EMT B. She has her Bachelor's in Psychology from the University of Idaho and currently works at the University of Idaho Coeur d'Alene office as the Administrative Assistant to the Regional Coordinator for Special Education.
 She enjoys the outdoors, camping with her family, and skiing whenever she gets a chance.

 (Boise) is the Chair for Serve Idaho.
 Kristen’s professional background is in the field of Gerontology and she is currently the Director of the Foster Grandparent Program and RSVP in Southwestern Idaho.
-Kristen also serves as the Vice President of the National Association of Foster Grandparent Program Directors and Secretary for the Idaho National Senior Corps Association.
+Kristen also serves as the President of the National Association of Foster Grandparent Program Directors and Secretary for the Idaho National Senior Corps Association.
 Kristen has a passion for anti-poverty programming and is committed to volunteerism.
 In her free time, Kristen enjoys reading and hiking with her three dogs.

 Hunter Van Bramer